 - people who claim as a single person but actually live with a partner

-- people who do not tell us about all the people that live in their household e.g. grown up sons or daughters
+- people who do not tell us about all the people that live in their household, for example, grown-up sons or daughters

-- people who do not declare all their income and capital when they claim or when it increases during a claim
+- people who do not declare all of their income and capital when they claim, or when it increases during a claim

-- people who do not tell us about all the properties they own
+- people who do not tell us about all of the properties they own

-- people who claim from an address where they do not live.
+- people who claim for an address where they do not live.